 Before cutting, grounding is a crucial step in the process.
 In the absence of a particular grounding tool, insulate the workpiece’s surface.
 Prolonged usage of a ground wire will result in poor grounding practice.

-Check out our guide on how to ground a CNC table.
+Check out our guide on – How To Ground A CNC Plasma Table

 Torch grip speed and verticality